gurrenm3/BTD-Mod-Helper/Wiki/Custom-Load-Tasks.md

-Certain mods that have a big task that needs to performed when the game starts (such as Ultimate Crosspathing) can make use of Custom Load Tasks to add those tasks to the game's queue of tasks that run like Coroutines in Unity, happening over the course of multiple frames so that the game doesn't lock up.
+Certain mods that have a big task that needs to be performed when the game starts (such as Ultimate Crosspathing) can make use of Custom Load Tasks to add those tasks to the game's queue of tasks that run like Coroutines in Unity, happening over the course of multiple frames so that the game doesn't lock up.

 # [ModLoadTask](/docs/BTD_Mod_Helper.Api.ModLoadTask)